HL7/fhir-omop-ig/input/pagecontent/codemappings.md

 5. **Populate OMOP Fields**:  Fill in the relevant fields in the OMOP table, including concept_id, source_value, and other relevant attributes.

 ### Codeable Concept Pattern
 Codeable concepts are one of the coded datatypes represented in FHIR resources.
-In FHIR, a CodeableConcept is "A type that represents a concept by plain text and/or one or more coding elements"  The transformation of FHIR CodeableConcept elements to OMOP format create a challenge to uniform transformation procatices, but also represents a critical bridge between the flexible, interoperable world of FHIR and the structured, analytics-focused environment of the OMOP Common Data Model.
-This Pattern aims to partially addresses the tension between FHIR's allowance for both structured codes and free text versus OMOP's strict requirement for standardized vocabularies, but does not explicitly address transformation of purely free-text expressions allowed in CodeableConcepts.
+In FHIR, a CodeableConcept is "A type that represents a concept by plain text and/or one or more coding elements"  The transformation of FHIR CodeableConcept elements to OMOP format create a challenge to uniform transformation practices, but also represents a critical bridge between the flexible, interoperable world of FHIR and the structured, analytics-focused environment of the OMOP Common Data Model.
+This Pattern aims to partially address the tension between FHIR's allowance for both structured codes and free text versus OMOP's strict requirement for standardized vocabularies, but does not explicitly address transformation of purely free-text expressions allowed in CodeableConcepts.

+## FHIR CodeableConcept to OMOP Pattern

 {::options parse_block_html="false" /}
 <figure>